onetep-devel/documentation/keywords.rst

 sets cutoff on the effective response density kernel

-Keyword sets a truncation radius on all response density kernels in order to achieve linear scaling computational effort with system size.
+Keyword sets a truncation radius on all response density kernels in order to achieve linear scaling computational effort with system size.

 .. note::
    :collapsible: closed